LeonData/GettingAndCleaningData_Project/CodeBook.md

-# CodeBook file for a tidy data set created by run_analysis.R #
+# CodeBook file for a tidy data set that can be created by run_analysis.R #
 * * *
-This file describes a tidy data set that is created by run_analysis.R
+This file describes a tidy data set that can be created by run_analysis.R

-The task is to analyse initial data files which have been collected in accordance with the project that focused on daily activities by a group of subject and it is described here:
+The task is to analyse initial data files which have been collected in accordance with the project that focused on daily activities by a group of persons (subjects) and it is described here:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 During each activity measurements were taken for each subject by an accelerometer that is built in a Samsung phone.
 The phone was positioned on the waist.
 Only measurements of mean and standard deviations for different accelerometer measurements (which are all described in features_info.txt file in the archive ) were selected for analysis by this code.
-The analysis is to find means of all selected measures and produce a tidy data set called "tidy.txt".
+The analysis is to find means of all selected measures for each activity and each subject and to produce a tidy data set called "tidy.txt".

 More details are provided in the Readme.md file that can be found in the same GitHub repository.